UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 [6/3]

 Individual post lab assignment PLA2 to be discussed next Lab3.
-Study and execute this lab tutorial before attempting to solve the post lab assignment.
+Study and execute in your computer this lab tutorial before attempting to solve the post lab assignment.

 1.7.2.
 Multiplexer or data selector